TwinkieTweaks/Twinkie/README.md

 - **NEW!** Tweaker, for customizing your render distance (even though TMUnlimiter already does that)

 ## Limitations
-- Currently, you have to launch the game in windowed mode, then put it back into fullscreen for Twinkie to work properly.
 - For some people, the F3 keybind to close the UI bar doesn't work

 ## Screenshots